cncf/memorials/carolyn-van-slyck.md

 Carolyn and I would run across each other occassionally and I'm sad to say I lost track of her (and many people :() during the pandemic.
 I will always remember her for her welcoming nature, smile, laugh, brilliance, and being part of the community.

 My hugs and strength to Carolyn's family during this time.

+## Bob Killen

+Carolyn truly embodied the best of open source.
+Kind, patient, always willing to help and an amazing engineer.
+We first met back in the SIG Service Catalog days when I was just coming back into open source world and she went out of her way to make me feel welcomed.
+We bonded quickly exchanging pictures of our cats and memes...I'm dearly going to miss the random dm from her.

+She was an inspiration and will forever be remembered.
+Her legacy will continue through the hundreds of people shes helped and guided.

+Rest in peace, Carolyn. 🦄🌈